Western Ringtail Possum Conservation

 The current Western ringtail possum conservation program includes:

 127 surveys were completed across the 12 transects in 2019 and 138 surveys in 2020.
-2021 sees the continuation of these quarterly transect surveys.
+2021 saw an impressive 142 quarterly transect surveys by our team of dedicated volunteers.

 Habitat enhancement – 2.5 hectares of revegetation with native seedlings will be undertaken over the next 5 years to enhance local western ringtail possum habitats.
 Volunteers, school groups and local businesses will be encouraged to get involved in planting activities and make a difference to the strategic habitats that support Western ringtail possums.